 Treatment may include:

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
-The information above is based on current medical knowledge, evidence and practice as at January 2014.
+The information above is based on current medical knowledge, evidence and practice as at October 2018.